Planxnx/ethereum-wallet-generator/README.md

-  -db        string set sqlite output path eg. wallets.d -c         int    set number of concurrency (default 1) -bit       int    set number of entropy bits [128, 256] (default 256) -contain   string used to check the given letters present in the given string or not (used for filtered address) -strict    bool   strict contains mode (required contains to use) -dryrun    bool   generate wallet without result (used for benchamark speed)
+  -db        string set sqlite output path eg. wallets.d -c         int    set number of concurrency (default 1) -bit       int    set number of entropy bits [128, 256] (default 256) -contains  string used to check the given letters present in the given string or not (used for filtered address) -strict    bool   strict contains mode (required contains to use) -dryrun    bool   generate wallet without result (used for benchamark speed)
 ```